lpatrizio/dl-search/README.md

 # dl-search
-Searching for and playing Youtube videos without going on the site
+Searching for and playing Youtube videos through the command line interface